XInTheDark/raycast-g4f/README.md

 - Regarding the models available, and the AI quality: Raycast AI definitely has more model options - after all, money talks ;) But please rest assured that the quality of AI responses in my extension is by no means subpar!
-Some models available are gpt-3.5-turbo, gpt-4 (authentic!), Google Gemini, as well as large & capable open-source models like Llama3-70B and Mixtral-8x22B.
+Some models available are gpt-3.5-turbo, gpt-4 (authentic!), Google Gemini, as well as large & capable open-source models like Llama 3.1 and Mixtral-8x22B.
 If you still doubt it, I'd encourage you to give the extension a try! :-)

 ---